 Doctors May Be Overusing Lasers For Acne

 Very few people who have active acne or acne scars respond to lasers used by themselves.
 They still have to have more traditional treatments, and neither acne nor scars can be removed with just one (of the usually quite expensive) treatments.
-Laser therapies leave stark boundaries between treated and untreated areas of skin, and inflammation caused by laser therapy can leave lasting problems with excessive pigmentation on all but the fairest skin.
+Laser therapies leave stark boundaries between treated and untreated areas of skin, and inflammation caused by laser therapy can leave lasting problems with discoloration2 on all but the fairest skin.

 Of course, a second dermatologist might offer to treat the skin discoloration caused by the first dermatologist will still more laser therapy.

 Most doctors will try to establish “reasonable expectations” for laser therapy.
 They will persuade you, correctly, that you may still have visible scars even after you have four or five laser treatments.
 They will also try to persuade you, sometimes correctly and sometimes not, that no other treatment will work for you skin care needs.
 Let’s take a look at the other options you should discuss with your doctor when you are offered laser therapy.